kuzzleio/kourou/README.md

   -v, --var=var        Additional arguments injected into the code. (eg: --var 'index="iot-data"' --api-key=api-key    Kuzzle user api-key
   --as=as              Impersonate a user
-  --editor             Open an editor (EDITOR env variable) to edit the code before executing it.
   --help               show CLI help
   --host=host          [default: localhost] Kuzzle server host --keep-alive         Keep the connection running (websocket only)